-An accelerated footpath repair program will improve the city's footpaths over a two-year period.
+Year two of the accelerated footpath program to improve the City's footpaths.

 Upgrade of Non-Compliant Kerb Ramps to Meet DDA Requirements - \$50,000

 The City of Holdfast Bay has over 300 km of footpaths and over 3,000 kerb ramps.
 Of these over 1,600 are non-compliant and difficult to negotiate for vulnerable road users.
 Improvements include relocation, alteration of the slope and tactile indicators to help sight-impaired users.
 This four-year program is an important part of our disability action inclusion plan.
 Works will be prioritised according to risk, the number of vulnerable users, location and extent of works required.